 Annah is delighted to bring her performing arts experience to Sister Act Dance Academy.
 Her dance adventures began at the age of 4 at a small studio located in Plainfield, Indiana.
 After one year of dance education, Annah began competing with her studio in various regional competitions across the state continuing on to national championships.
 Miss Starpower is among the awards she received during her pre professional career.
 Along with dance, Annah has studied music and theater as well as recreational and competitive cheerleading.
 Her theater experience includes performances in several shows at the Indianapolis Civic Theater, “A Christmas Spectacular” at Beef & Boards Dinner Theater, and “Annie Warbucks” at Footlight Musicals as Molly.
 Annah is a 3-time All American Cheerleader winner at NCA and went on to follow in her sister’s footsteps to cheer at Marian College.
 After a lifetime filled with performing arts experience Annah, along with her sister and business partner, opened Sister Act in 2010.
-Annah is pleased with the progression the studio has made over the last three years and looks forward to many more with her students here at Sister Act Dance Academy.
+Annah is pleased with the progression the studio has made and looks forward to many more with her students here at Sister Act Dance Academy.

 Brooke’s love of dance began at a young age and has grown ever since.
 Her diverse background in ballet, jazz, lyrical and musical theatre has made her an “in demand” teacher.
 Having formerly competed, she is now involved in competitive dancing through her students.
 Her students have continuously placed in the top at many competitions and received dance titles at regional and world competitions.
 Her fast jazz and creative choreography have been recognized at many competitions with numerous choreography and entertainment awards.
 In addition to choreographing for local studios, various high school dance teams and productions, she has also judged for numerous competitions.